Where are you flying from?

 Included on almost every tour: your hotels, all coach or minibus travel between cities, a tour manager or guide for the duration, guided walks in Lisbon and Porto, the Douro day (a short river cruise from Pinhao or Regua and a couple of quinta visits), and breakfast every morning.
 Most tours throw in a handful of dinners too — usually a welcome meal and a farewell, plus the odd included tasting at a port house in the Douro.

 Quietly extra, and where the real spending hides: the lunches and the dinners not included, which on a 10-day trip add up to €250 to €400 of your own money.
 Port and wine tastings beyond the one or two on the itinerary run €15 to €40 a quinta, and they are the whole point of the Douro, so most people do two or three.
 Optional excursions — a Sintra palace ticket, a Lisbon fado night, a day out to the Algarve cliffs — run €30 to €90 each.
-Tips for the guide and driver are expected on top, typically €40 to €70 across the trip.
+Your guide and driver expect an envelope at the end, and the going rate is €40 to €70 across the trip.
 And the small constant outflow: a coffee at the bar (€0.80 standing, double if you sit), a pastel de nata, a glass of vinho verde — €10 to €20 a day in practice.

 Daily spend on the ground, and tips

-Beyond the tour price, plan for what leaves your pocket each day in Portugal.
+Portugal is cheap enough on the ground that saying yes stops feeling like a decision, which is precisely how the daily spend creeps up on you.
 It is one of the cheaper corners of Western Europe — less than Spain or France — but more than first-timers budget for once the wine starts.

 Food is the main one, and it is a pleasure here rather than a chore.
 A sit-down lunch with a glass of wine runs €12 to €20 in Lisbon and Porto, a proper dinner not included on the tour €25 to €40 with wine, and a morning coffee and pastel de nata €2 to €4 standing at the counter.
-Across a 10-day trip, reckon on €35 to €55 a day in food and drink you cover yourself, so €350 to €550 over the trip.
+Over a 10-day trip that settles at €35 to €55 a day of your own money on food and drink, or €350 to €550 by the time you fly home.

 The extras add up quietly, and most of them are wine.
 Port tastings at the Douro quintas beyond the included one or two are €15 to €40 a visit, and the cellar tours in Vila Nova de Gaia run €15 to €30.
 Optional excursions the tour offers — a fado evening, a Sintra ticket, an Algarve boat trip to the Benagil cave — run €30 to €90 each, and most travellers take two or three.
 Add a SIM, the odd taxi or tuk-tuk up Lisbon's hills, and a few souvenirs, and you are looking at €150 to €300 across the trip for the loose ends.

 Tipping in Portugal is modest and unhurried.
 Restaurants don't add service, so you round up or leave 5 to 10% for a good meal rather than a fixed 20%.
-The one that catches people out is the tour itself: €40 to €70 for the guide and driver over a week to ten days is the expectation, paid at the end.
+What catches people out is the tour envelope: €40 to €70 for the guide and driver over a week to ten days, handed over on the last morning, and no brochure warns you it is coming.
 Carry €150 to €250 in cash for tips, market stalls and the small cafes that still prefer it; cards handle everything else, including most quinta shops.

 The shoulder-vs-peak price swing